 4.5.4 St Laurence's church, with its square crenulated tower and flèche, is visible in the wider landscape.
-The views to the church from Chalk Hill and West Hill, and from the recreation ground closer at hand, together with views from the church to the hills over the wider landscape to the south, form an important part of its setting and contribute substantially to the significance of the signappearance of the conservation area.
+The views to the church from Chalk Hill and West Hill, and from the recreation ground closer at hand, together with views from the church to the hills over the wider landscape to the south, form an important part of its setting and contribute substantially to the significance of this grade I listed heritage asset and the character and appearance of the conservation area.